-LINDA is supplied with a number of pre-programmed tax and transfer systems.
-The model includes the policy environments described by the 2006 and 2010 DWP Tax and Benefit Tables, and a number of systems beyond 2010, each of which is described in Appendix C. Users should use the radio buttons in Form 1 to select the tax system that they wish to apply.
+LINDA is supplied with a number of pre-programmed tax and transfer systems (see Appendix C for related detail).
+Users should use the radio buttons in Form 1 to select the tax system that they wish to apply.
 Specific parameters characterising these systems are specified in later forms.
 It is also possible to direct the model to use an alternative tax schedule that they have written themselves.
 Details about how to specify an entire tax schedule are discussed in Section 8.